Sebastien Stella: Choreography and acting

-Stella achieved his initial success in 1998 as an original cast member of the international hit musical Notre-Dame de Paris. and a house troupe performer from 2002-2004 in the Cirque du Soleil production of "O" at the Bellagio resort and casino in Las Vegas, Nevada.
+Stella achieved his initial success in 1998 as an original cast member of the international hit musical Notre-Dame de Paris. and a house troupe performer from 2002 to 2004 in the Cirque du Soleil production of "O" at the Bellagio resort and casino in Las Vegas, Nevada.

-In 2008, Stella choreographed aerial stunts for Cher at the Colosseum, presented at Caesar's Palace in Las Vegas, and appeared as Cher's circus partner in a video he created for the production featuring her as "Laverne."
+In 2008, Stella choreographed aerial stunts for Cher at the Colosseum, presented at Caesars Palace in Las Vegas, and appeared as Cher's circus partner in a video he created for the production featuring her as "Laverne."
 In the same year he created an aerial cradle and trained actress Stacey Dash for her performance on NBC's Celebrity Circus, and created most of the aerial acts for the show's first season as choreographer, coach and performance partner.
 He also devised, coordinated and participated in aerial stunts for Pink's successful 2009 Funhouse Tour.
 His inventions for Pink included a special cradle act she performed on the MTV Video Music Awards show in 2009.
 It featured her dangling from a trapeze, singing the song Sober upside down, with Stella as her trapeze partner.

 Beside choreographing animals (circus choreography) and actors Reese Witherspoon and Christoph Waltz in the American romantic drama film Water for Elephants directed by Francis Lawrence, Stella appeared in the film along with his wife and longtime performing partner Katia Sereno.
 They played members of a circus family.
 He also did the circus choreography for the 2011 film Judy Moody and the Not Bummer Summer and created the carnival choreography for the 2013 film Oz the Great and Powerful directed by Sam Raimi.

 In 2011, he worked as an acrobatic choreographer for the Britney Spears's Femme Fatale tour and in 2013 her music video "Work Bitch".
 In 2012, he again collaborated with Pink as stunt choreographer for her music video "Try" performed at the MTV Video Music Awards.
 He was stunt coordinator for Pink at the 2012 iHeartRadio Music Festival and American Music Awards.
 He was an aerial performer with Katy Perry in her premiere performance of "Wide Awake" on Billboard Music Awards show in 2012.

-In 2014, Stella began his second season as a judge on the popular French TV talent show, The Best, Le meilleur artiste.
-He has also worked in TV commercials, devising stunts and physical effects for companies as TNT, Farmer's Insurance and Toyota.
+In 2014, Stella began his second season as a judge on popular French TV talent show, The Best, Le meilleur artiste and his first season on BBC One "Tumble".
+He has also worked in many TV commercials, devising stunts and physical effects for companies as TNT, Farmer's Insurance and Toyota.